raythree/react-bootstrap-theme-switcher/README.md

   other themes
 ```

-The theme switcher will add and remove themes by adding links to the document.
+The theme switcher will add and remove themes by adding and deleting links to the document.
 For example, if you configure it to locate the themes in '/themes' it will generate links like:

 ```
 <link rel="stylesheet" type="text/css" href="/themes/default/bootstrap.min.css"